DeltaResero/IceWMCP/README.md

 ## Disclaimer

 The continued development of this fork is not affiliated with, endorsed by, nor sponsored by the original authors.
-It is distributed under the terms of the **GNU General Public License version 2 only (GPLv2)**.
-You can redistribute and/or modify this software under the terms of the GPLv2 as published by the Free Software Foundation.
+This software is free software; you can redistribute it and/or modify it under the terms of the **GNU General Public License** as published by the Free Software Foundation; either **version 2 of the License, or (at your option) any later version**.

 This software is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**;
 without even the implied warranty of **MERCHANTABILITY** or **FITNESS FOR A PARTICULAR PURPOSE**.